chandanhpcic/docs/source/development/frontend/controller.rst

       the contents of my_variable1 => <b> {{ my_variable1 }} </b> <br>
       the contents of my_variable2 => <b> {{ my_variable2 }} </b> <br>

-A full example can be found in the OPNsense\\Sample controller directory.
+A full example can be found in the Reticen8\\Sample controller directory.

 More information on how to write Volt pages can be found here :